Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Grade 3: Major injury with the entire ligament being torn, known as a rupture.

-Sometimes, other structures may be damaged at the same time, such as another knee ligament or a dislocation.
+Sometimes, other structures may be damaged at the same time as the pcl, such as another knee ligament, cartilage tear or a knee knee dislocation.

 So how long does it take to recover from a PCL tear?
-Most PCL knee injuries are usually grade 1 or 2 and will heal naturally by themselves without the need for surgery.
+Most PCL knee injuries are grade 1 or 2 and will heal naturally without the need for surgery within a few weeks.
 With grade 3 injuries, surgery is often required and it can take months to make a full recovery.

 With a grade 1 and 2 PCL injury, recovery usually takes 6-12 weeks.
-Treatment usually consists of:
+PCL tear treatment usually consists of:

-With more severe injuries, surgery may be required.
+With more severe posterior cruciate ligament injuries, surgery may be required.
 This is usually

 Surgery tends to be more successful when carried out soon after the PCL injury.
 Following surgery you will work on a rehab programme with a physical therapist and it can take 6-12 months to fully recover.

 A PCL injury often goes undiagnosed as the symptoms tend to be fairly mild.
 If you are having ongoing problems with the stability of your knee, or it just doesn’t feel quite right, get it looked at by your doctor, you may have a pcl tear.